Russia sees chance of deal at nuclear talks with Iran

 Some officials, including from Russia, have expressed doubts a deal can be reached in the timeframe.

-Ryabkov also said that after President Vladimir Putin and Obama spoke in China on the sidelines of a summit, there had been no new impulse for "the normalization" of bilateral relations.
+Ryabkov also said that after President Vladimir Putin and Obama spoke in China on the sidelines of a summit, there had been no new impulse for "the normalisation" of bilateral relations.

 Ties between Moscow and Washington have plunged to lows unseen since the Cold War over Ukraine, where Russia annexed Crimea in March and is accused by the West of sending arms and soldiers to support a separatist rebellion in its east.

-Moscow denies the charges and has criticized the United States for imposing sanctions on Russia over Ukraine.
+Moscow denies the charges and has criticised the United States for imposing sanctions on Russia over Ukraine.

 "Responsibility for the stagnation in our relationship is entirely on the U.S. side," Ryabkov said.

-"The relations with the United States are in a bad condition and it will take a very long time to normalize and stabilize them," he said.
+"The relations with the United States are in a bad condition and it will take a very long time to normalise and stabilise them," he said.
 "But effort is needed on both sides."

 (Writing by Alexei Anishchuk and Elizabeth Piper; Editing by Simon Cameron-Moore and Dale Hudson)